#DigitalRespect4Her, a campaign against online violence against girls and women

 - BIK Team

-On Thursday, 21 November 2019, the Safer Internet Forum (SIF) will take place in Brussels Belgium.
-With a theme of "From online violence to digital respect", it will also celebrate 20 years of safer/better internet funding by the European Commission.
+On Thursday, 21 November 2019, the Safer Internet Forum (SIF) took place in Brussels Belgium.
+With a theme of "From online violence to digital respect", it also celebrated 20 years of safer/better internet funding by the European Commission.

 - BIK Team

 The #DigitalRespect4Her campaign is an initiative launched by Commissioners for Justice, Consumers and Gender Equality Věra Jourová and for Digital Economy and Society Mariya Gabriel to raise awareness of the gender-specific violence young girls and women face online on a daily basis.
 Indeed, women are 27 times more likely than men to be harassed online (this includes online sexual harassment and stalking) and they sometimes face such abuse at a very young age.